 Lou has taught piano for most of his adult life.
 He belongs to the Philadelphia and Willow Grove Chapters of the Music Teachers National Association, allowing him to continually upgrade his musical knowledge related to teaching by attending workshops and lectures.
 For about 15 years, Lou worked in elementary and middle schools in the School District of Philadelphia, where he taught general music classes and conducted choirs.

-This article that appeared in Philadelphia’s Chestnut Hill Local in May 2018 provides some additional information about Lou:
+This article appeared in Philadelphia’s Chestnut Hill Local in May 2018:

 The following article appeared in the Philadelphia Jewish Exponent in December 2019: